mkiiim/icloudBotGPT/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  ## Purpose
  This little project was borne out of the ongoing inconvenience of having so many individualized apps for chatbots.
-I had already experimented with creating a web-based (gradio) app and an iOS app through which you could access any API-accessible remote or local LLM chatbot.
+I had already experimented with creating a web-based (gradio) app and an iOS (Swift-based) app through which you could access any API-accessible remote or local LLM chatbot.
 But what that really pointed to was having the convenience of being able to use the already existing iMessage app and interface to chat with the bot, instead of having to navigate to, yet another, separate app or browser tab.

  Further capabilities are under consideration / development, like being able to deal with multi-modal input (in this case, probably through attachments) and also, what I'll describe as, workflow automation like being able to ask the chatbot to know about, act on, and create notes and calendar appointments.
 And, in the future, potentially opening up the ability for the chatbot to use documents and files local to it (i.e., on the local machine and account's filesystem or cloud filesystems and datastores) for RAG.